 How does this benefit the companies that work with us?
 It allows us to not only evolve our credit risk model, but to efficiently tackle updates to all of the underlying data sources and technology that feed that model.
 And now, involve our legal and compliance teams early in the development process.
 It also lets us quickly iterate new modeling and methodologies for processing data.
 That means we are able to update our products more quickly to respond to the changing demands of the financial services and telecommunications industry.
 Our products will be more agile, if you will.
 We think this is a unique approach to building a credit risk model and one that we plan to apply to all ID Analytics products moving forward.

-You can learn more about what makes our credit scoring model different here.
+Learn more about what makes our credit scoring model different.

 Patrick Reemts is Vice President of Credit Risk Solutions at ID Analytics, LLC